joshuagryphon/plastid/docs/source/glossary.rst

  .. glossary ::
     :sorted:

+    0-indexed
+    0-indexed coordinates
+        In :term:`0-indexed` coordinate systems, the first position or coordinate is labeled `0`. :term:`0-indexed coordinates` are typical in Python, where all slicing and indexing of lists, strings, and all other sliceable objects occurs in :term:`0-indexed` and :term:`half-open` coordinate representation.

+        In contrast, see :term:`1-indexed coordinates`.
+For a detailed discussion with examples, see :doc:`/concepts/coordinates`.

+    1-indexed
+    1-indexed coordinates
+        In :term:`1-indexed` coordinate systems, the first position or coordinate is labeled `1`.
+In contrast, see :term:`0-indexed coordinates`.
+For a detailed discussion with examples, see :doc:`/concepts/coordinates`.

+    half-open
+        In :term:`half-open` coordinate systems, the end coordinate of a :term:`feature` is defined as the first position **NOT** included in the feature. :term:`half-open` coordinates are typical in Python, where all slicing and indexing of lists, strings, or other sliceable objects use :term:`0-indexed` and :term:`half-open` coordinate representation.

+        In contrast, see :term:`fully-closed` coordinates.
+For a detailed discussion with examples, see :doc:`/concepts/coordinates`.

+    fully-closed
+    end-inclusive
+        In :term:`fully-closed` coordinate systems, the end coordinate of a :term:`feature` is defined as the last position included in the feature.

+        In contrast, see :term:`half-open` coordinates.
+For a detailed discussion, with examples, see :doc:`/concepts/coordinates`.

     alignment
     read alignments
         A record matching a short sequence of DNA or RNA to a region of identical or similar